ScepterSW/Scepter-Wiki/en/ScepterSDK/BaseSDK.md

 1. Download and install [OpenCV 3.0.0](https://sourceforge.net/projects/opencvlibrary/files/opencv-win/3.0.0-rc1/opencv-3.0.0-rc1.exe/download) from OpenCV official website.

-   The reason for choosing this version is that in Scepter SDK, OpenCV Sample is developed with OpenCV version 3.0.0.
+   The reason for choosing this version is that in ScepterSDK, OpenCV Sample is developed with OpenCV version 3.0.0.
 You can choose to use different versions of OpenCV according to your actual programming needs.

    ![DownloadOpenCV](../../zh-cn/ScepterSDK/BaseSDK-asserts/20.png)
    <!-- 选择指定的位置开始解压。 -->